twardoch/fonttools-opentype-feature-freezer/mac-os-x-system-font-replacer/README.md

 ¹e.g. in Calendar for month ²e.g. in the headline of Notification Center ³or as bold for the UltraLight e.g. in Calendar for year

-The font files renamed according to the above scheme need to be placed in a folder, and then you need to specify that folder using the ```-i``` command-line option.
+You need to place the font files renamed according to the above scheme in a folder, and then you need to specify that folder using the ```-i``` command-line option.
 (If the tool is in the same folder as the fonts, you can omit that option).
 The tool will match each of your fonts to one of the default Mac OS X UI fonts using the filename.

 Then it will try to patch your fonts and install them in ```/Library/Fonts/```.
-After logging out and back in, you should see your new UI fonts.
+Then you **log out and back in**, and you should see your new UI fonts.

 Notes
 -----

 Please use the file names exactly as provided, and **use the ```.otf``` extension** even if your fonts are actually ```.ttf```.

-The most important fonts are **System Font Regular.otf** and **System Font Bold.otf**.
+The most important fonts are *System Font Regular.otf* and *System Font Bold.otf*.
 You don’t need to provide all fonts (then the default system font will still be used in some places).

 If you find that after logging out and in again, the new UI fonts are visually too small, run the tool again, but this time, provide an ```-s``` command-line option with a percentage scaling.
 Usually a value such as ```-s 105``` will be good enough.